Ho-Ro/Z80_dongle/README.md

 Open an Intel-style hex file
 that will show the code in hex; copy all and paste it into the Arduino serial terminal.
+You can paste IHEX files up to 768 byte, this is enough for 256 byte program code.

 ```
 :200000002116003100013E55770E55ED713E00ED47ED5EFB18FE00000000000000000000DE